Resources: teaching sign language

 Baker-Shenk, Dennis Cokely Charlotte (1980).
 American Sign Language: A Teacher's Resource Text on Curriculum, Methods, and Evaluation.
 Gallaudet University Press.

-In addition to books on ASL teaching, the book below is also recommended for further reading to learn more about spoken language teaching strategies, approaches, and techniques.
+In addition, the book below is also recommended for further reading to learn more about spoken language teaching strategies, approaches, and techniques.

 Brandl, Klaus et al. (2008).
 Communicative Language Teaching in Action: putting principles to work.
 Pearson Prentice Hall.